Pregnancy Testing, Limited Ultrasound, STD/STI Testing and Treatment

 Experiencing these symptoms may be very upsetting if you were not expecting to be pregnant.
 You will receive your results from a licensed medical professional during your visit and will have the opportunity to have all of your questions answered.
 We can give you all the information you need to make the best choices for yourself.
 Call or text 952-495-0300 or click here to schedule an appointment.

 If your test is positive, you'll be offered a limited obstetrical ultrasound.
-The ultrasound, performed by a trained registered nurse, will give you important information you need to make a decision about your own health.
+The ultrasound, performed by a trained sonographer, will give you important information you need to make a decision about your own health.
 Since 25 percent of all pregnancies result in miscarriage, it's important to know if the pregnancy is viable.
 The ultrasound will show if the baby has a heartbeat and if it is located in the uterus where it needs to be in order to grow.
 The measurements the nurse will take during the ultrasound will also show how far along you are.

 We provide Limited Obstetrical Ultrasounds performed by a Registered Diagnostic Medical Sonographer or by a Registered Nurse who is trained in Limited OB Ultrasound.
 Having an ultrasound is important because it will confirm that the pregnancy is viable.
 Whatever options you are considering, the limited OB ultrasound will help to determine three important things about your pregnancy: